-instanceId property
+id property

-An runAutomationDetails object MAY contain a property named instanceId whose value is a hierarchical string (§3.5.4) that uniquely identifies this object’s containing run (§3.13) object within the engineering system.
+An runAutomationDetails object MAY contain a property named id whose value is a hierarchical string (§3.5.4) that uniquely identifies this object’s containing run (§3.13) object within the engineering system.

-A result management system or other components of the engineering system MAY use run.id.instanceId to associate the information in the log with additional information not provided by the analysis tool that produced it.
+A result management system or other components of the engineering system MAY use run.automationDetails.id to associate the information in the log with additional information not provided by the analysis tool that produced it.

 An engineering system MAY define any number of components and interpret them in any way desired.

-NOTE: The intent is to use the components of instanceId to group results from similar runs, such as “all nightly Credential Scanner runs.”
-A SARIF viewer might display a set of runs in a tree view, grouped by the components of instanceId.
+NOTE: The intent is to use the components of id to group results from similar runs, such as “all nightly Credential Scanner runs.”
+A SARIF viewer might display a set of runs in a tree view, grouped by the components of id.

-EXAMPLE 1: A run whose instanceId is "My Nightly Run/Debug/x64/2018-10-10" belongs to the category "My Nightly Run/Debug/x64".
+EXAMPLE 1: A run whose id is "My Nightly Run/Debug/x64/2018-10-10" belongs to the category "My Nightly Run/Debug/x64".
 Presumably, this is the run from October 10, 2018.

-The trailing component of instanceId MAY be empty; note that the grammar for a hierarchical identifier (§3.5.4.1) permits any component to be empty.
+The trailing component of id MAY be empty; note that the grammar for a hierarchical identifier (§3.5.4.1) permits any component to be empty.
 This SHALL be taken to signify that the run belongs to the specified category, but that the run itself has no unique identifier.

-EXAMPLE 2: A run whose instanceId is "My Nightly Run/Debug/x64/" belongs to the category "My Nightly Run/Debug/x64" but is not distinguished from other runs in that category.
+EXAMPLE 2: A run whose id is "My Nightly Run/Debug/x64/" belongs to the category "My Nightly Run/Debug/x64" but is not distinguished from other runs in that category.

-instanceId MAY consist of a single component.
+id MAY consist of a single component.
 This SHALL be taken to specify a unique identifier for the run, withough specifying any category that the run belongs to.

-EXAMPLE 3: A run whose instanceId is "My Nightly Run Debug x64 2018-10-10" has a unique identifier but cannot be inferred to belong to any category.
+EXAMPLE 3: A run whose id is "My Nightly Run Debug x64 2018-10-10" has a unique identifier but cannot be inferred to belong to any category.

-instanceGuid property
+guid property

-An runAutomationDetails object MAY contain a property named instanceGuid whose value is a GUID-valued string (§3.5.3) that provides a unique, stable identifier for this object’s containing run object.
+An runAutomationDetails object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) that provides a unique, stable identifier for this object’s containing run object.

-A result management system or other components of the engineering system MAY use run.id.instanceGuid to associate the information in the log with additional information not provided by the analysis tool that produced it.
+A result management system or other components of the engineering system MAY use run.automationDetails.guid to associate the information in the log with additional information not provided by the analysis tool that produced it.

 correlationGuid property